Let’s create our First Program in C

 In Windows, you may not need to set file permissions. you can simply type your executable_filename and hit enter Now the result will be displayed.
 Looks like this.

 If you have some questions, leave a comment.
-Hope you guys enjoy this tutorial see you back soon in another Episode of Express Learning Programming with GNU C Programming Language.
+Hope you guys enjoy this tutorial see you back soon in another Episode of Express Learning Programming with C Programming Language.